 Bill Rotsler knew everyone and did everything.
 He went house-hunting with Marilyn Monroe.
 He wrote science fiction.
 He sculpted with welded steel rods.
 He celebrated the West Coast Science Fantasy Conference (better known as Westercon) as his birthday.
 In the fan community he was best known for graphic art, mostly in the amateur publications by fans, for fans, which we call fanzines (a name fanzine coined by Russell Chauvenet in the 1940s.)

 Rotsler won the Hugo Award (the highest achievement in the science fiction community) as Best Fan Artist on five separate occasions: in 1975, 1979, 1996 (when he also won the Retrospective Hugo for 1946) and 1997, a remarkable span.
 His cartoons were deft, his serious drawing fine, his fluency downright breathtaking.

-The award is coordinated for SCIFI by board member Elizabeth Klein-Lebbink.
-The current judges are Mike Glyer, John Hertz, and Sue Mason.
+The Rotsler Awards are coordinated for SCIFI by Board member Elizabeth Klein-Lebbink.
+The current judges are John Hertz, Sue Mason, and Suzle.